libo-huang/Awesome-Causal-Reinforcement-Learning/README.md

 Note that most CRL algorithms implement only a subset of the possible connections with causality, enjoying potential benefits in data efficiency, interpretability, robustness, or generalization of the model or policy.

+We detailed a comprehensive survey of CRL in the paper, [**A survey on causal reinforcement learning**](https://arxiv.org/pdf/2302.05209), and particularly list the causal-reinforcement-related works in this repository.

+:bangbang: We have been continuously updating the latest papers, so the scope of literature covered extends beyond the above survey.

+:interrobang: Any new related works are welcome to be added via [pull requests](#clap-contributions-chinese-version).

 If you find the paper useful, please cite with,
 ```bibtex
 @article{zeng2023survey,